anammujahidk063-hash/note-craft/README.md

-NoteCraft is a smart digital notes management application designed to help users create, organize, and manage their notes in a simple and efficient manner.
+<H1> INTRODUCTION </H1> <br> NoteCraft is a smart digital notes management application designed to help users create,
+organize, and manage their notes in a simple and efficient manner.
 It provides a convenient platform where users can store their important information in digital form instead of relying on traditional paper notebooks.